liferay/liferay-docs-dxp-cloud/user/articles/07-networking/04-custom-domains.markdown

 # Custom Domains

 To add a custom domain to a DXP Cloud service, you must first register that domain with the dedicated environment IP as an `A` record.
-Do this using any domain name registrar of your choice.
-Officially DNS propogation takes up to 24-48 hours to take effect, but in actuality it's much faster nowadays and can take a matter of minutes, depending on the registrar.
+Do this using the domain name registrar of your choice.
+DNS propagation can take up to 24-48 hours to take effect, but in some cases takes only a few minutes.
 During this propagation process, depending on the DNS server that a device reaches out to, one device may be able to reach the domain at the updated address while another cannot.
-Eventually the domain will be reachable from a given device and return the standard `default backend - 404` error from Kubernetes' ingress controller.
-Now we are ready for the next step.
+Eventually, the domain will be reachable from any device and returns the standard `default backend - 404` error from Kubernetes' ingress controller.
+Now we you're ready for the next step.

-| **Note:** The dedicated environment IP can be found on the Custom Domains tab
+| **Note:** The dedicated environment IP can be found on a service's Custom
-| of a service or on the Network page.
+| Domains or on the Network page.

 ![Figure 1: This example uses Cloudflare as a domain name registrar to create DNS records.](../../images/dns-records.png)